dannystewart/launcher-monitor/README.md

 - When timeouts occur and launcher is closed
 - Configuration changes
 - Script startup and shutdown

-## Safety Features

-- Uses graceful window close first, then force-close if needed
-- Configurable force-close timeout for stubborn launchers
-- Only closes the specific launcher process you configure
-- Logs all actions for troubleshooting
-- Can be easily disabled/enabled via tray menu
-- Silent mode for automated startup

-## New Features

-- **AutoHotkey v2 compatibility**
-- **Silent mode** with `-silent` command line flag
-- **Reload script** option in tray menu
-- **Configurable force-close timeout** for launchers that take time to close
-- **Startup notifications** (can be disabled with silent mode)

-## Customization

-You can modify the script to:

-- Change the check interval (default: 10 seconds)
-- Add multiple game/launcher pairs
-- Customize notification behavior
-- Add additional hotkeys
-- Modify timeout behaviors

 Enjoy your accurate Steam hour counts!